With lean bison and fresh tomatoes, this healthy homemade meat sauce is my go-to recipe. It’s perfect for lasagna, zoodles, and veggie pasta bakes.

 Until I met Bry I was perfectly happy with canned sauce.
 Sure, I’d add a little extra basil depending on the brand, but otherwise I had no issue unscrewing the lid, heating it up and pouring it over my pasta dish.

-But then Bry introduced me to true, homemade Italian sauces and suddenly those jarred sauces just couldn’t cut it anymore.
+But then he introduced me to true, homemade Italian sauces and suddenly those jarred sauces just couldn’t cut it anymore.

-While I do have a go-to vegetarian marinara recipe on the blog, if you’re a meat eater then this recipe is by far one of my favorite recipes, and I promise you it’ll become your family’s favorite as well!
+While I do have a go-to vegetarian marinara recipe on the blog, if you’re a meat eater then this healthy homemade meat sauce is by far one of my favorite recipes, and I promise you it’ll become your family’s favorite as well!

 Growing up in Colorado, eating bison was perfectly normal.
 However, when I was living in Boston I quickly realized that not everyone is as familiar with it.